Brian-E-Nguyen/All-Elite-Network/README.md

 This application is currently a work-in-progress.
 Below are aspects that I will include in the future:

-- Login module
+- Sign Up / login module
 - Search module
 - YouTube API to embed Dark / Dark Elevation videos
-- database to store media data rather than hard-coding data
+- database to store media data and users
 - mobile design

 ## Images